 About me / My name is Dorota.
-I am Polish, I live in the French Alps, I'm married to an English man and I have a Masters degree in Physical Education.
+I am a forager.
 I love the mountains and everything about them.
 I'm interested in a healthy, organic and balanced living with nature.

 Master of Physical Education.
 Currently working independently as a massage therapist in the Three Valleys area of the French Alps.
 I'm a qualified swimming instructor, life guard, volleyball instructor and step aerobic instructor.